-Surf Camp in Sri Lanka
+Surf Camps in Sri Lanka

 The surf spots we visited ranged from mellow waves to empty reef breaks.
 Not once did we surf with more than three people.
-The waves were soft and provided heaps of face to play with, allowing us to focus on our manoeuvres and progress our skills quickly.
+The waves were soft and provided heaps of face to play with, allowing us to focus on our maneuvers and progress our skills quickly.

 Our coach Andy took us to a secret reef that he had found a few weeks before our arrival.
 We surfed it all to ourselves for hours!
 It was a perfect right-hander with a little barreling end section… unreal!
 Can you imagine seeing a set rolling in and not having to hustle or fight for it?
 So good.

-Waves to speed up your progression
+Waves to speed your progression

-In one week I learnt to do a large backhand swooping turn that took me right back into the power source (the curl of the wave).
-I then learnt to cut back again, ready to continue down the line.
+In one week I learned to do a large backhand swooping turn that took me right back into the power source (the curl of the wave).
+I then learned to cut back again, ready to continue down the line.
 I even pulled into a few closeouts (I’m dreaming of getting barrelled… 2015 is the year it’s happening).
 I managed to also improve my pop up, occasionally still dragging my back knee, but that’s a work in progress.
 Can’t win em’ all!